 Exam attendance at the specified time is required.
 There are a few exceptions to this rule, and if you are requesting one of these exceptions you must email the course instructor, copying the Director of Undergraduate Studies, Professor Kyle Bagwell, (email@example.com)

-The exceptions, detailed below, are health emergencies, death in the immediate family, Stanford business that takes you away from Campus, and documented disabilities.
+The exceptions, detailed below, are health emergencies, death in the immediate family, Stanford business that takes you away from Campus, documented disabilities, and in specific circumstances jobs or internships that begin during final exam period for the Spring quarter.
 There are no other exceptions.
-(There will be no exception for students attending job interviews or beginning jobs or internships before the end of the term, or for other non-educational reasons would prefer not to be at the University when the exam is scheduled.)
+(Other than as indicated below, there will be no exception for students attending job interviews or beginning jobs or internships before the end of the term, or for other non-educational reasons would prefer not to be at the University when the exam is scheduled.)
 Since the exceptions are narrow and clear cut, your email asking for an exception should be short and to the point.

 - Death of an immediate family member may require you to travel away from campus to attend services.
 Immediate family members are your parents, siblings, spouse, and children.